 But if your hike doesn’t require you to sacrifice comfort, hiking leggings are the best choice.
 The form-fitting design of leggings allows for greater freedom of movement and helps minimize fatigue.

 Is It Better To Hike in Shorts or Leggings?

-While it mostly comes down to your personal preferences, do know that hiking leggings do have some advantages over shorts.
+While it mostly comes down to your personal preferences, the hiking leggings do undoubtedly have sine advantages over shorts.
 For instance, leggings offer better protection against bugs.

 Like shorts, leggings promote airflow and help you stay cool.
 But, when the temperature drops in the evening, they will keep you warmer than a pair of hiking shorts would.

 Read also: 12 Reasons to Start Hiking

 I love hiking.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.